Fr0sT-Brutal/awesome-pascal/README.md

 * [Platform eXtended Library (PXL)](https://sourceforge.net/projects/asphyre).
 Cross-platform framework for developing 2D/3D video games, interactive and scientific applications.
 It aids the developer with mathematics, hardware control, resource management, displaying real-time graphics and text, handle user input and network communication capabilities.

+* [CrystalPathFinding](https://github.com/d-mozulyov/CrystalPathFinding).
+Simple and effective library with an open source intended for the searching of the shortest paths by algorithms A*/WA* for maps based on tiles with 4 (simple), 8 (diagonal/diagonalex) or 6 (hexagonal) neighbors.

 ## Communications ##